These are 47 of the best blogging platforms where you can start your site in 2020, publish amazing content and build your audience.

 Price: Feature restricted and ad-based free version.
 From $19/month for a premium version with no ads.

 What is it: Commercial platform and a social community for front-end designers and developers to showcase their skills and find inspiration.
 Not for you if you’re just a writer without any skills or interest in design or development.

 Best for: For designers and developers who want to be a part of a community of like-minded creatives.

 What is it: Open-source content management system that you install on your web server.
 Focus on enterprise and not just a blogging platform.
-Hosts 2.1% of all the websites.
+Hosts fewer than 2% of all the websites.

 Best for: For larger corporations that are looking for an open-source self-hosted CMS alternative to WordPress.

 Price: Feature restricted free version without a domain name, analytics, embeds and Google indexing. $7.95 per month or $39.95 per year for the premium version.